openyurtio/openyurt/docs/proposals/20230706-yurtappconfigbinding.md

 - Provide Deployment mutating webhook
 - Provide YurtAppConfigBinding validating webhook
 ### Non-Goals/Future Work
+- StatefulSet mutating webhook
 - Optimize YurtAppSet(about patch)
 ## Proposal
 ### Inspiration
-Reference to the design of clusterrole and clusterrolebinding.
+Reference to the design of ClusterRole and ClusterRoleBinding.

 1. Considering the simplicity of personalized rendering configuration, an incremental-like approach is used to implement injection, i.e., only the parts that need to be modified need to be declared.
 They are essentially either some existing resources, such as ConfigMap, Secret, etc., or some custom fields such as Replicas, Env, etc. Therefore, it is reasonable to abstract these configurable fields into an Item.
 The design of Item refers to the design of VolumeSource in kubernetes.
 2. In order to inject item into the workloads, we should create a new CRD, which works as below.